ratatui/ratatui-website/src/concepts/rendering-under-the-hood.md

 ## `flush()`

-After the closure provided to the `draw` method finishes, the `draw` method calls [`Terminal::flush()`].
-This causes the buffer to be written to the screen.
-Ratatui uses a double buffer approach so that it can use a diff to figure out which content to write to the terminal screen efficiently.
+After the closure provided to the `draw` method finishes, the `draw` method calls [`Terminal::flush()`]. `flush()` writes the content of the buffer to the terminal.
+Ratatui uses a double buffer approach.
+It calculates a `diff` between the current buffer and the previous buffer to figure out what content to write to the terminal screen efficiently.

-`flush()` calculates the difference between the previous and the current buffer and passes it to the current backend for drawing to the actual terminal.
 After `flush()`, Ratatui swaps the buffers and the next time it calls `terminal.draw(|frame| ...)` it constructs `Frame` with the other `Buffer`.

-The important thing to note is that because all widgets render to the same `Buffer` within a single `terminal.draw(|frame| ...)` call, rendering of different widgets may overwrite the same `Cell`.
+Because all widgets render to the same `Buffer` within a single `terminal.draw(|frame| ...)` call, rendering of different widgets may overwrite the same `Cell` in the buffer.
 This means the order in which widgets are rendered will affect the final UI.

 For example, in this `draw` example below, `"content1"` will be overwritten by `"content2"` which will be overwritten by `"content3"` in `Buffer`, and Ratatui will only ever write out `"content3"`